Leave a Message

 6. Roll Out an Area Rug

 A neutral-toned rug beside the bed grounds the furniture and adds warmth to hardwood or tile floors.
-For rooms staged without a bed, a rug defines the sleeping zone and helps buyers understand the space — a key selling point for Burr Ridge and Clarendon Hills properties.
+For rooms staged without a bed, a rug defines the sleeping zone and helps buyers understand the space, a key selling point for Burr Ridge and Clarendon Hills properties.

 7. Invite Natural Lighting

-8. Don't Forget the Closets
+8. Do Not Forget the Closets

 Remove at least 30% of items from every closet.
-What remains should be organized — shirts together, pants together, shoes in rows.
+What remains should be organized, shirts together, pants together, shoes in rows.
 Buyers mentally claim closet space during showings and an overcrowded closet signals insufficient storage.
 This makes a significant difference for buyers viewing homes in Hinsdale and the Clarendon Hills area.

 9. Add Finishing Touches